Best places to eat in Southend

 Robins have been doing proper pie and mash for over 80 years, and they bring this East End favourite to the seaside with their branch in Southend-on-Sea.
 Conveniently located in the centre of town, the shop has everything you’d expect from a great pie and mash shop.
 Traditional benched seating, chilli vinegar on the table and quality pie, mash and liquor you’ll love.
 Grab a juice and some jellied eels (if you’re in the mood!), sit back, relax and enjoy.

-You can also takeaway to The Orchards Holiday Park for an evening meal with the family.
+You can also takeaway to Orchards Holiday Village for an evening meal with the family.
 Robins is open during the day only so grab some food in the afternoon and enjoy back at your van when the sun has gone down.

 6. Il Pescatore